Don’t Neglect Water Heater Maintenance

 - Turn off the gas or electric connection as well as the water supply.
 Allow sufficient time for the water to cool.

 - Turn on the hot water from a nearby faucet.
 Keep this on during the entire process to help the tank drain more easily.

 - Attach a hose to the drain valve and empty the water into a bucket or a nearby drain.

 - Turn on the cold water supply and allow it to flush through the water heater, taking the sediment along with it.

 - Repeat step 4 a few times for the best results.

 If you’re experiencing water heater problems, allow us to put an end to it!
-Give A. Fagundes Plumbing & Heating Inc. a call at (978) 350-5522 to schedule your appointment.
+Give the plumbing pros at A. Fagundes Plumbing & Heating Inc. a call at (978) 350-5522 to schedule your appointment.